Literary Attorney for Non-Fiction Authors

 • Telephone consults are completed in 2 hours.

-• I charge a reasonable flat fee of $1,200 which is paid with a credit card at the end of the consultation.
+• I charge a reasonable flat fee of $1,500* which is paid with a credit card at the end of the consultation.
 A Legal Opinion can be provided for an additional charge.
-These are exceptionally reasonable rates.
+These are exceptionally reasonable rates. *For manuscripts over 80,000 words, or that contain a large number of footnotes, the actual flat fee will be more.

 • At no additional charge, I prepare a Disclaimer and a Copyright Page (and, if needed, a personal depiction release form) specific to your Book and send it to you via email after the consultation.